canmom/canmom.github.io/_posts/nier/2021-07-10-automata-part-1.md

 The YoRHa squad are tasked with infiltrating a machine server at Mt.
 Ka'ala, linking up with a group of non-YoRHa resistance units from a previous invasion hundreds of years earlier.
 Descending towards Pearl Harbour, they come under fire from the Machines, killing the squad's trusted leader No. 1.
 Commander White orders a satellite strike to save them, but only four androids are able to land safely: Attacker types No. 2 (who assumes command) and No. 4, Gunner type No. 16, and Scanner type No. 21.
 They are rapidly swarmed by machines, but saved through the intervention of a group of android resistance fighters led by Captain Rose.

-The exact list of Resistance members varies with the portrayal, but all of them feature one named Anemone, who is initially distrustful but grows to accept the YoRHa after Scanner No. 21 is able to cleanse a resistance android of the Logic Virus.
+The exact list of Resistance members varies with the portrayal, but all of them but 1.3a feature one Anemone; an android who is initially distrustful but grows to accept the YoRHa after Scanner No. 21 is able to cleanse a resistance android of the Logic Virus.
+(In 1.3a, she is replaced with the pyromaniac Jackass, who also appears in Automata.)

 ### Logic what?